Powerful all-in-one platform designed to bring your business online today.

 Here's how to ask for a Google review (and put the odds in your favor).

 Getting more (or better) reviews for your local business is easier when you develop a strategy around the process.
-Waiting around for customers to leave a rating isn't going to suffice.
+Waiting around for customers to leave a rating isn't going to suffice and buying Google reviews is definitely not an option.

 The type of business you have will determine the best time to reach out to customers for a review.
 For example, if you own a local gym, then you may want to wait 30 days of regular visits.

-On the other hand, if you sell a product that offers instant gratification, then asking for a review within a day (or even right away) is your best bet.
+On the other hand, if you sell a product that offers instant gratification, then asking for a review within a day is your best bet.
 This way, your product is still fresh in their mind.

-In this case, you can ask for the review on your receipts and/or via email or text.
+In this case, you can ask for the review on your receipts or via email or text.

 So the key is to make the process as simple as possible.
-If you send an email or text asking for a review, then include the link there.
+If you send an email or text asking for a review, then include the right link.
+Give them a two to three ideas and tips on what to point out on their review whether it's the quality, speediness, or care of your products and services.

 Collecting emails from your customers is an excellent way to grow your business.
-Not only does it keep you in touch with your customer base, but it also positions you to send requests for Google reviews.
+Not only does it keep you in touch with your customers, but it also positions you to send requests for Google reviews.

 But how do you go about capturing emails?

-If your site regularly attracts your customers, then this is a great idea.
-You can add a link to the header or footer of your site.
-This way, they can write a review without having to leave.
+If your site regularly attracts your customers, then this is an easy, must-have website feature to add.
+You can add a link to the header or footer of your site and include testimonials feed to encourage prospective clients to book your services.

 You'll need to use a Google review link generator, which you can learn about here.